-Providing for growth in crossroads, hamlets and near Greenwich will enable walkable scale and a shift to fewer auto trips when people substitute-in walking or bicycling trips.
-This Plan encourages planning for rural public transport and workforce mobility innovations that should result in lower vehicle miles traveled per capita, while the potential for regional transportation connections would be enhanced for focusing growth in the north and by Route 29.
+Mass transit is generally not applicable for this community, but providing for growth in crossroads, hamlets and near Greenwich will enable walkable scale and a shift to fewer auto trips when people substitute-in walking or bicycling trips.
+This Plan encourages planning for regional rural public transport and workforce mobility innovations to aid factors such as workplace participation.
+Such efforts could result in lower vehicle miles traveled per capita, while the potential for regional transportation connections would be somewhat enhanced by focusing growth in the north and by Route 29.
+The Plan also provides for an energy mix transition by enabling clean energy facility sitings and the benefits that can flow to the community from access to a nearby discounted supply.